vmware/go-vcloud-director/samples/openapi/README.md

 * OpenApiIsSupported
 * BuildOpenApiEndpoint

+**Note** The endpoint `1.0.0/auditTrail` requires VCD API to support version 33.0 or bigger.
+Version 33.0 was introduced with VCD 10.0.

 ## Using mode 1 (Dump raw JSON message as strings)
 This command will dump JSON for audiTrail endpoint as strings allowing to pipe it and process using